impact on life - healthcare publishing

 • named on a valid NHS exemption certificate

-You can find out more about NHS optical vouchers on the Department of Health website (www.dh.gov.uk).
-You may also want to obtain a copy of the Department of Health's HC12 leaflet, which outlines current NHS charges and entitlements
+You can find out more about NHS optical vouchers on the NHS Choices website at www.nhs.uk.
+You may also want to obtain a copy of the Department of Health's HC12 leaflet, which outlines current NHS charges and entitlements, which you can find at www.nhsbsa.nhs.uk.

 Replacing glasses on the NHS

 If you are aged 16 or over, you will only be entitled to help with repair or replacement costs if you have an illness that caused the loss or damage of your glasses or contact lenses.
-For example, if you have an illness that affects your balance or a condition which causes seizures, such as epilepsy, then your glasses may have been damaged as the result of a seizure or fall.
+For example, if you are eligible for an NHS optical voucher and you have an illness that affects your balance or a condition which causes seizures, such as epilepsy, then your glasses may have been damaged as the result of a seizure or fall.

 To qualify for help with repair costs or replacement glasses, your glasses or contact lenses cannot be covered by a warranty, insurance or any after-sales service.